peteanderson80/Matterport3DSimulator/README.md

 ## Acknowledgements

 We would like to thank Matterport for allowing the Matterport3D dataset to be used by the academic community.
 This project is supported by a Facebook ParlAI Research Award and by the [Australian Centre for Robotic Vision](https://www.roboticvision.org/).

+## Contributing

+We welcome contributions from the community.
+All submissions require review and in most cases would require tests.